suejinkim20/data-matters-website-with-tinacms/README.md

 # data matters website

+## getting started

+> note: all scripts (as in, `npm run [script]`) that interface with content have text-data-focused counterparts that are run with the same command with a `!` appended.
+For example, to build the site with real data, run `npm run build`; to build the site with test data, run `npm run build!`.

 ## 🚧 local development

 - start development server with real content as data source: `npm run start`.